apache/druid/docs/api-reference/api-reference.md

   -->

-This page documents all of the API endpoints for each Druid service type.
+This topic documents all of the API endpoints for each Druid service type.

 ## Common

-The following endpoints are supported by all processes.
+All processes support the following endpoints.

 ### Process information

 `GET /status`

-Returns the Druid version, loaded extensions, memory used, total memory and other useful information about the process.
+Returns the Druid version, loaded extensions, memory used, total memory, and other useful information about the process.

 `GET /status/health`

-An endpoint that always returns a boolean "true" value with a 200 OK response, useful for automated health checks.
+Always returns a boolean `true` value with a 200 OK response, useful for automated health checks.

 `GET /status/properties`